androolloyd/ethvtx/docs/starting_ethvtx.md

 ```

-## Setting Initial Smart Contracts
+## Setting Initial Smart Contracts & Accounts

-Setting up initial smart contracts should happen between setting the web3 instance and calling the start method.
+Setting up initial smart contracts and accounts should happen between setting the web3 instance and calling the start method.

 ### Manual

 Let's pretend you have a `SimpleStorage' contract, and you deployed two instances of it.
 If you wanted to load it you would do this.
+Also you have your friend Geroge's address that you want to keep in the store even between resets.

 ```jsx